 Let’s look at wood, steel, and concrete one-by-one:

 This is the most common material used in a house frame.
 It has also been used much longer than the other two, going back millennia.
 Wood has always been abundant and easily sourced and reproduced.
 This is changing, though.
+From Fitted Wardrobes to living room units, wood is a ubiquitous material utilised in a significant number of home furnishing activities and requirements.

 One of the best woods to use in your house is Acacia wood.
 This wood can be used in furniture, flooring, and etc. Here is a complete guide on Acacia Wood.